Drawing & Painting blog

 TIPS FOR DRAWING PORTRAITS IN PENCIL

-This isn’t a step by step ‘ how to draw’ guide.
-However in evolving my drawing method over a number of years I’ve arrived at a set of ideas about how to create a portrait in pencil, so here are my best tips!
+This isn’t a step by step ‘ how to draw’ guide (you can find a tutorial like that by following this link, if you prefer).
+However in evolving my drawing method over a number of years I’ve arrived at a set of ideas about how to create a portrait in pencil, so here are my best tips and hacks!
 They work for me and I hope you’ll find them useful.

 1. Don’t rub your pencil marks into the paper to create shadow